zjunlp/KnowAgent/README.md

 ## ♟️Knowledgeable Self-Learning

-After obtaining the planning paths and corresponding trajectories, the process of Knowledgeable Self-Learning begins.
-The generated trajectories are first converted to the Alpaca format using the scripts in the `Self-Learning` directory, such as `traj_reformat.sh`.
-For initial iterations, use:
+After obtaining the planning paths and corresponding trajectories, the Knowledgeable Self-Learning process begins.
+The generated trajectories must first be converted into the Alpaca format using the scripts located in the Self-Learning directory.

+For the initial iterations, follow the steps outlined in `traj_reformat.sh`:

 ```
 cd Self-Learning